 When it comes to car loans, the stated interest rate is not the same as the real interest rate (called the Effective Interest Rate, or EIR).
-This is because car loans always use what’s called a rest rate.
+This is because car loans always use what’s called a Flat Rate Method.

-Using the rest rate method of calculation, the interest you pay is based on the principal (the original loan amount) of S$84,000 every month.
-So the interest payable works out like this:
+Using the Flat Rate Method of calculation, the interest you pay is based on the original principal of S$84,000 every month.
+So the total interest payable over 7 years is:

 How Does This Differ From Other Loans?

-For most other loans, such as your home loans, the interest repayments are based on the outstanding balance every month.
-This means that, as you pay down the loan (a process called amortisation), you will also pay less interest.
-(As you can imagine, this can result in quite a large difference by the end of the loan.)
+For most other loans, such as home loans and personal instalment loans, the interest is calculated based on the outstanding balance every month.
+This means that as you pay down the loan (a process called amortisation), you will also progressively pay less interest.
+This is referred to as the Reducing Balance Method.

-With a car loan however, the interest is based on the original amount borrowed; it doesn’t matter how much of it you’ve “paid down”.
+With a car loan however, the interest is based on the original amount borrowed; it doesn’t matter how much you have already paid down.

-Tread with caution, when getting auto-dealer loans.
-Remember that a flat interest rate of 1.88 per cent is still more expensive than an EIR of three per cent!
+Remember that a Flat Rate of 1.88% p.a. is still more expensive than an EIR of 3% p.a.!

 Read these next: